-(updated June 2023) If you are looking for the best yoga teacher training in India then this blog is for you.
-I created this TOP 15 list based on my own personal experience, on friends' recommendations, and also on people's reviews.
+(Updated 2025) If you are searching for the best yoga teacher training in India, you've come to the right place.
+I created this TOP 15 list based on my personal experience, recommendations from friends, and online reviews.
 It includes 200-hour, 300-hour, or even 500-hour yoga TTC in Rishikesh, Goa, Varkala, and more.

 Sharing my yoga journey